MIL-STD-810H Test Plan Development

 Develop Your Test Plan Early!

-MIL-STD-810H is a huge guide for testing of military equipment for military platforms.
-This means, the described tests must be tailored to fit into your equipment’s intended functions and for the targeted platform use.
+MIL-STD-810H is a huge guide for testing military equipment for military platforms.
+This means the described tests must be tailored to fit into your equipment’s intended functions and for the targeted platform use.
 For this reason, tailoring is essential for developing a test plan for 810 testing.
-And therefore, developing a test plan for testing of your equipment per MIL-STD-810H may take between 1 month to 6 months, easily.
-We strongly recommend not to wait until the end of testing cycle to complete your test plan.
-Rather, the test plan must be developed as early as possible, in the initial stage of the project start, before design level efforts start.
+Therefore, developing a test plan for testing your equipment per MIL-STD-810H may take between 1 to 6 months, easily.
+We strongly recommend not to wait until the end of the testing cycle to complete your test plan.
+Rather, the test plan must be developed as early as possible, in the initial stage of the project, before design-level efforts start.
+There are several reasons why you must complete your test plan early; some of these are:

 • The specific tests to perform affect your design.
 The designers must know the test type, test limits, and durations when selecting the solutions.